Slusen, Copenhagen: History

 The Slusen lock system was established between 1901 and 1903 as a consequence of the comprehensive changes which had taken part in Copenhagen Harbour over the past decades.
 Large-scale expansions of the harbor had dug away enormous amounts of material which had in turn been used for reclamations elsewhere.
-Especially the ones in the southern part of the harbor, Islands Brygge and the areas now known as Sluseholmen and Teglholmen on the Zealand side, had led to strong currents of up to 6knots.
+Especially the ones in the southern part of the harbor, Islands Brygge and the areas now known as Sluseholmen and Teglholmen on the Zealand side, had led to strong currents of up to 6 knots.
 Due to the relatively weak engines of ships at that time, it made navigation difficult.